Overview

 Bulk Storage Facility Construction is delivered as part of the full general-contracting sequence.
 The scope below reflects what owners usually need when this work is planned to support the entire property rather than a disconnected trade package.

-- Storage-zone planning tied to access, containment, drainage, and operational safety.
-This is tied directly to site control so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Storage-zone planning tied to access, containment, drainage, and operational safety — with material type, equipment weight, and stack height assumptions driving surface design on Hays County limestone and caliche subbase.
+This is tied directly to site control with gate, perimeter, and circulation systems functional at turnover so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-- Heavy-use surface and support infrastructure designed around storage performance.
-This is tied directly to durable infrastructure so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Heavy-use surface and support infrastructure designed around storage performance — with pavement section design, drainage slope, and joint placement matched to the axle loads and equipment movements the site will experience.
+This is tied directly to durable infrastructure on Hays County limestone subbase with surface design matched to real equipment and material loads so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-- Yard, office, service, and support-building coordination organized around the full site.
-This is tied directly to storage efficiency so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Yard, office, service, and support-building coordination organized around the full site — with buildings sited to avoid operational conflicts and utility services routed efficiently through the yard plan.
+This is tied directly to storage efficiency with zone planning, access separation, and circulation designed for the operational workflow so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-- Gate, fencing, and circulation systems aligned to operational control requirements.
-This is tied directly to environmental performance so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Gate, fencing, and circulation systems aligned to operational control requirements — with entry geometry, vehicle queuing, and perimeter control specified for the access frequency and security level the operation requires.
+This is tied directly to environmental performance with TCEQ containment and EARC compliance in place before stored materials arrive so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-- Stormwater and environmental planning integrated with long-term site use.
-This is tied directly to site control so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Stormwater and environmental planning integrated with long-term site use — including TCEQ industrial stormwater permit, secondary containment design for bulk materials with environmental exposure risk, and EARC compliance for sites near the Edwards Aquifer.
+This is tied directly to site control with gate, perimeter, and circulation systems functional at turnover so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-- Utility and support packages sequenced to bring storage areas online efficiently.
-This is tied directly to durable infrastructure so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Utility and support packages sequenced to bring storage areas online efficiently — with water, power, and telecommunications extended to support buildings and key operational zones on a sequenced delivery plan.
+This is tied directly to durable infrastructure on Hays County limestone subbase with surface design matched to real equipment and material loads so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-- Phased turnover strategies for operators bringing capacity online over time.
-This is tied directly to storage efficiency so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Phased turnover strategies for operators bringing capacity online over time — with first-phase storage areas paved, fenced, and accessible while later sections are still under construction.
+This is tied directly to storage efficiency with zone planning, access separation, and circulation designed for the operational workflow so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-- Closeout focused on a working site, not only completed surfaces.
-This is tied directly to environmental performance so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Closeout focused on a working site — with gate commissioning, drainage performance verification, fire marshal sign-off for support buildings, and Hays County CO managed as integrated turnover milestones rather than sequential afterthoughts.
+This is tied directly to environmental performance with TCEQ containment and EARC compliance in place before stored materials arrive so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

 Process